-Samsung Galaxy Note 7 fires, recall and cancellation: Everything you need to know
+Samsung Galaxy Note 7 fires, recall, cancellation, and rebirth: Everything you need to know

-Here's all the information you need about the Galaxy Note 7 fires and recall — the events that led to the phone being discontinued.
+Here's all the information you need about the Galaxy Note 7 fires and recall — the events that led to the phone being discontinued — and eventually reborn as the Galaxy Note Fan Edition.

-After months of twists and turns since September 2016, the Galaxy Note 7 story has (effectively) come to an end.
-The core of the situation is that Samsung faced a serious issue with Galaxy Note 7 phones that have a high propensity of batteries failing and in many cases catching on fire, leading to personal and property damage.
+After almost a year of twists and turns since September 2016, the Galaxy Note 7 story has (effectively) come to an end.
+As is well known by now, Samsung faced battery quality issues in the handset, leading to personal and property damage.
 In the original, pre-recall Note 7, hundreds of phones worldwide had critical failures.

-Following initial reports of fires the phone was recalled officially in the U.S. once, and Samsung launched exchange programs in other countries.
-But the new models continued to see further issues, with replacement catching on fire in early October.
+Following initial reports of fires, the phone was recalled in the U.S. once, and Samsung launched exchange programs in other countries.
+But the new models experienced further issues, with replacement units catching on fire in early October 2016.
 This led to Samsung telling Note 7 owners to stop using the phones and return them, before permanently discontinuing the Note 7 worldwide.
 Shortly thereafter, the U.S. CPSC officially issued a second recall.

-The Note 7 is well and truly finished.
+In July 2017, the Note 7 was reborn as the Galaxy Note Fan Edition, built from new, unused Note 7 components, paired with a smaller 3,200mAh battery that had passed Samsung's new battery testing standards.

 Here's everything you need to know about this unprecedented situation.